After Israel vote, austerity budget looms

-TEL AVIV, Jan 10 (Reuters) - In the heated debates on war and peace that have marked campaigning for this month’s parliamentary election in Israel, it is easy to forget the vote was triggered by a more workaday problem - the budget.
+TEL AVIV (Reuters) - In the heated debates on war and peace that have marked campaigning for this month’s parliamentary election in Israel, it is easy to forget the vote was triggered by a more workaday problem - the budget.

 Fearful of a voter backlash against more spending cuts and tax hikes, coalition allies balked at approving a 2013 budget, prompting Netanyahu to hold the election nine months early.